canbooo/experiment-design/README.md

 `pip install experiment-design`

-## Cite
+## Citing

-You can use the Zenodo DOI (10.5281/zenodo.14635604) to cite the code, but if this repository helps you with your research, please consider citing either of the following:
+You can cite the code using the Zenodo DOI (10.5281/zenodo.14635604).
+If this repository has assisted you in your research, please consider referencing one of the following works:

 - Journal paper about locally extending experiment designs for adaptive sampling:
 ```latex